Yuriy Barbashov: Biography

-2022 Russian Invasion of Ukraine
+2022 Russian invasion of Ukraine

-During the 2022 Russian Invasion of Ukraine, Yuriy Barbashov supported a lot of edro-Russian activity in the Mykolaiv Oblast.
+During the 2022 Russian invasion of Ukraine, Yuriy Barbashov supported pro-Russian activity in the Mykolaiv Oblast.
 He created a website where he displayed pro-Russian propaganda, which was later hacked and shut down by Ukrainian hackers.
 After Russian forces failed to occupy Mykolaiv Oblast, the Mykolaiv Military Civilian Administration was created with its headquarters being in Snihurivka.
 Barbashov helped Russian forces capture small villages near Snihurivka and was appointed as governor of the Mykolaiv MCA.
 His administration was preparing a referendum to join Russia.
 On 11 September, following a major Ukrainian counteroffensive, it was announced that the proposed annexation referendum would be "indefinitely" postponed.
 On 11 November Ukrainian forces regained control of almost all of Mykolaiv Oblast with only the Kinburn Peninsula remaining under Russian occupation.